Zuckerberg-Musk fight's first round: Meta launches 'Twitter Killer' Threads app | Technology

 While Threads launched as a standalone app, users can log in using their Instagram credentials and follow the same accounts, potentially making it an easy addition to existing habits for Instagram's more than 2 billion monthly active users.
 "Investors can't help but be a little excited about the prospect that Meta really has a 'Twitter-Killer'," said Danni Hewson, head of financial analysis at investment firm AJ Bell.

-Meta's Mark Zuckerberg delivered a blow to Elon Musk on Wednesday, ramping up the tech billionaires' rivalry with the launch of Instagram's much-anticipated companion service Threads, a clone of Twitter.
+With Twitter already on the ropes, Meta's Mark Zuckerberg delivered another blow to Elon Musk on Wednesday, ramping up the tech billionaires' rivalry with the launch of Instagram's much-anticipated companion service Threads, a challenger to Twitter.
 "Let's do this.
 Welcome to Threads," Zuckerberg wrote in his first post on the app, along with a fire emoji.
 He said the app logged 2 million sign-ups in its first two hours.

 Much like Twitter, the app features short text posts that users can like, re-post and reply to, although it does not include any direct message capabilities.
 Posts can be up to 500 characters long and include links, photos and videos up to five minutes long, according to a Meta blog post.
 It is available in more than 100 countries on both Apple's App Store and Google's Play Store, the blog post said.